ashferoz/ashferoz/README.md

 Software Engineer | Motion Designer
 -----------------------------------

 With 6 years background experience in motion design and a keen eye for aesthetics, I am passionate in creating projects that blend beauty with purpose while continuously learning new upcoming technologies.
-I'm currently working on a bakery website to increase business prospects.
+I'm currently working on a website for a local dessert business to help boost their prospects.

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [ashferoz.netlify.app](http://ashferoz.netlify.app/main)